Weathering steel

 Texture of a sheet of Cor-Ten after being exposed to the elements for 5 years.
 The rust can form unevenly based on the composition of the metal.

 Weathering steel, often called corten steel (or its trademarked name, COR-TEN) is a group of steel alloys that form a stable external layer of rust that eliminates the need for painting.
+It was first introduced in 1933 by U.S. Steel Corporation.

-U.S. Steel (USS) holds the registered trademark on the name COR-TEN.
+U.S. Steel (USS) held the registered trademark on the name COR-TEN until 2016.
 The name COR-TEN refers to the two distinguishing properties of this type of steel: corrosion resistance and tensile strength.
 Although USS sold its discrete plate business to International Steel Group (now ArcelorMittal) in 2003, it makes COR-TEN branded material in strip mill plate and sheet forms.

 The original COR-TEN received the standard designation A242 (COR-TEN A) from the ASTM International standards group.
 Newer ASTM grades are A588 (COR-TEN B) and A606 for thin sheet.
 All of the alloys are in common production and use.

 The surface oxidation generally takes six months to develop, although surface treatments can accelerate this to as little as one hour.